artiquare/cognitive-agentic-architecture/README.md

 CAA defines five critical architectural layers in any cognitive agent system:

 1. (**Execution Layer**)(layers/02-execution-layer.md) (The "Engine Room")
-   - **Purpose**: To interact with the outside world.
-This is the lowest level of the stack.
-   - **Components**: Typed API wrappers for tools, secure LLM/LMM call handlers, external system interfaces.
-   - **Principle Embodied**: Tools as Contracts, (Python) code execution.
-   - Tool contracts and typed APIs
-   - Prompt dispatching and behavior routing
-   - Retry, fallback, and tool orchestration

 2. [**State Layer**](layers/03-state-layer.md) (The "System Memory")
-   - **Purpose**: To manage and persist the agent's understanding of the world and its own progress.
-It sits directly on top of the Execution Layer.
-   - **Components**: Structured state contracts, persistent memory (short-term & long-term), checkpointing, and transaction management.
-   - **Principle Embodied**: State is Explicit, Memory is Scoped.
-   - Structured, persistent agent state
-   - Checkpoints, diffing, and time-aware transitions
-   - Separation between model state and external system state

 3. [**Context Layer**](layers/01-context-layer.md) (The "Agent's Brain")
-   - **Purpose**: This is the core logic layer where decisions are made.
-It consumes State and triggers Execution.
-   - **Components**: Context builders (the "what am I looking at?"), behavior routing (the "what should I do next?"), prompt dispatching, task combination, and workflow logic (loops, conditions).
-   - **Principle Embodied**: Small, Focused Agents, Explicit Control Flow, Prompt = Code.
-   - Typed, structured, and versioned inputs
-   - Ontology-driven interpretation
-   - Short-term memory, long-term memory, and overlays

 4. [**Observability Layer**](layers/05-observability-layer.md) (The "Control Tower")
-   - **Purpose**: A cross-cutting layer that provides insight into all other layers.
-It is not sequential but has hooks into Execution, State, and Behavior.
-   - **Components**: Full trace capture, step introspection, evaluation hooks, runtime debugging, and semantic metrics.
-   - **Principle Embodied**: Observable Everything, Composable Error Handling.
-   - Full trace capture and step introspection
-   - Evaluation hooks and runtime debugging
-   - Replayability and semantic metrics

 5. [**Collaboration Layer**](layers/04-collaboration-layer.md) (The "Human Interface")
-   - **Purpose**: The top-level interface that allows humans to interact with, supervise, and override the system.
-   - **Components**: Human-in-the-loop/on-the-loop workflows, role-specific UX callbacks, interrupt/resume commands, audit logs.
-   - **Principle Embodied**: Human Collaboration by Design.
-   - Human-in-the-loop and on-the-loop support
-   - Role-specific UX callbacks
-   - Interrupt/resume workflows and audit logs

 ## 🔟 10 Principles of the Arti Agent Stack